Tetris: The Tetris Company and Blue Planet Software (1995–2012)

 The Dorodnitsyn Computing Center's rights to Tetris expired at the end of 1995, reverting back to Pajitnov.
-Worried that Elorg, which had become a private company under Belikov following the 1991 collapse of the Soviet Union, would try to claim the rights, Pajitnov recruited Rogers to secure them.
-Rogers formed The Tetris Company as an equal partnership between Elorg and Rogers' new company, Blue Planet Software.
-Rogers acquired Elorg and renamed it Tetris Holding in 2005.
-Since its formation, the Tetris Company has maintained guidelines for authorized versions of Tetris, and Blue Planet Software has served as an agent for the Tetris brand.
-The Tetris Company has also enforced its copyright of the Tetris game against unauthorized clones, such as in the 2012 case Tetris Holding, LLC v.
+Worried that Elorg, which had become a private company under Belikov during the 1991 collapse of the Soviet Union, would try to claim the rights, Pajitnov recruited Rogers to secure them.
+Rogers formed Blue Planet Software and, after a year of negotiations, established the Tetris Company as an equal partnership between Elorg and Blue Planet Software in 1996, "to own and administer" the Tetris rights, and "to serve as the exclusive source of all Tetris licenses".
+Blue Planet Software served as the "exclusive agent for the Tetris brand".
+In 1996, the Tetris Company created quality and consistency guidelines for Tetris games and a "minimum specification" that licensed games must follow.
+Rogers acquired Elorg in 2005 and then formed a new company, Tetris Holding, to which the Tetris trademarks and rights were transferred.
+The Tetris Company has also enforced its copyright of Tetris against unauthorized clones, such as in the 2012 case Tetris Holding, LLC v.
 Xio Interactive, Inc., where a judge ruled that the iOS game Mino violated Tetriss copyright based on look and feel.

 Pajitnov and Rogers sought to keep Tetris versions fresh, and innovated in new directions.
 Tetrisphere, developed by H2O Entertainment and released on August 11, 1997, was an example of this innovation.
 Gameplay involved rotating a three-dimensional sphere to place pieces on its surface.
 It was the first puzzle video game on the Nintendo 64 and garnered a cult following.
 David Crookes of Retro Gamer called Tetrisphere "proof that the concept could be modernised and tweaked, while still being faithful to the original".
-Another version on the Nintendo 64, the Japan-exclusive Tetris 64 (1998), allowed for four players and was the only game to utilize the Nintendo 64's Bio Sensor, which detected a player's pulse.
-On other platforms around this time, Tetris Plus (1996), Tetris DX (1998), and The Next Tetris (1999) added new game modes, and Tetris: The Grand Master (1998) was an arcade game targeted toward experienced players.
+Another version on the Nintendo 64, the Japan-exclusive Tetris 64 (1998), allowed for four players and was the only game to use the Nintendo 64's Bio Sensor, which detects the player's pulse.
+On other platforms around this time, Tetris Plus (1996), Tetris DX (1998), and The Next Tetris (1999) added new game modes, and Tetris: The Grand Master (1998) was an arcade game aimed at experienced players.